onap/vnfrqts-requirements/docs/Chapter5/Heat.rst

       type: string
       description: availability zone {index} name

-Requirement R-90279 states that a VNF Heat Orchestration’s template’s parameter MUST be used in a resource with the exception of the parameters for the OS::Nova::Server resource property availability_zone.
+Requirement R-90279 states that a VNF Heat Orchestration's template's parameter MUST be used in a resource with the exception of the parameters for the OS::Nova::Server resource property availability_zone.

-R-01359 A VNF’s Heat Orchstration Template that contains an ‘OS::Nova:Server’ Resource **MAY** define a parameter for the property ‘availability_zone’ that is not utilized in any ‘OS::Nova::Server’ resources in the Heat Orchestration Template.
+R-01359 A VNF's Heat Orchstration Template that contains an 'OS::Nova:Server' Resource **MAY** define a parameter for the property 'availability_zone' that is not utilized in any 'OS::Nova::Server' resources in the Heat Orchestration Template.

 Example